 |$1,500||Watercraft, trailers||Theft only|

 If you’re storing items like the above, speak to your insurance company to confirm coverage.
-Depending on the insurance company's policies, you might be able to add an endorsement for off-premise coverage.
-Otherwise, you should explore specific storage coverage.
+Depending on the insurance company's policies, you might be able to add an endorsement for off-premises coverage.
+Otherwise, you should explore the specific storage coverage below.